sitestacker/docs/_articles/install-site-stacker/install-on-production.md

 and [components/GenSend](https://git.sitestacker.com/components/GenSend).

-Since IIS doesn't let you create a site without the path existing, we need to create it after we've run the `sitestacker init` command, and point it to `C:\inetput\wwwroot\sitestacker\webroot`, accessible at <http://localhost>.
+Since IIS doesn't let you create a site without the path existing, we need to create it after we've run the `sitestacker clone` command, and point it to `C:\inetput\wwwroot\sitestacker\webroot`, accessible at <http://localhost>.